mskell/mskell.github.io/_pages/contact.md

 ---
-title: Contact
+title: Collaboration?
-subtitle: Collaboration?
+subtitle:
 description: Research and portfolio website for Martin Skelly contact page.
-featured_image: /images/demo/demo-landscape.jpg
+featured_image:
 ---

+### Let's work together - I'm interested in discussing research collaborations or teaching exchanges.

-Please use this contact form to get in touch, or message me on [linkedin](https://www.linkedin.com/in/martinskelly/).
+Please use contact form below to get in touch, or message me on [linkedin](https://www.linkedin.com/in/martinskelly/).

 {% include contact-form.html %}